 Fish and Chips

-Burano’s fish and chips were salty, crunchy and appetizing.
-There’s a fish and chips dish which has bread as a plate.
-You can eat everything the plate included.
-The store also sells prawns, calamari and other seafood.
+Burano’s fish and chips were salty, crunchy, and appetizing.
+There’s a fish and chips dish that has bread as a plate.
+You can eat everything on the plate included.
+The store also sells prawns, calamari, and other seafood.
 It’s close to the ACTV ferry shop.

 Lacemakers

 Burano has a long history of producing Venetian lace.
-The lace which is produced on the island is exquisite.
+The lace that is produced on the island is exquisite.
 It has an antique look.
 You will find various shops selling lace products and swatches of lace.
-Martina Vidal is one of the more upscale shops which sell different lace items and linen products.
+Martina Vidal is one of the more upscale shops that sells different lace items and linen products.

 (All Saints’ Day)